cubeton/git101/TurtorialInfo/Tutorial.md

 # Step 11: More teamwork

 If you have extra time, I'd recommend working with your team to simulate a smaller team project.
 For instance, have your team make a new folder with your team name, and add some files with text in it.
 Then try pushing those changes to this remote repository.
+The more you use git, the more comfortable you'll... git with it :)

 Afterwards, the team can start making changes to files they didn't originally create.
 Then retry the process of using the pull request feature.
 Afterwards you can use the **git blame** and the **git history** tool on GitHub to see how you can keep track of all the changes people have made in a file, and all the people who have made changes.